 - Gorreana Tea Plantation

-- Lunch at Quinta dos Sabores
+- Vegetable garden and lunch at Quinta dos Sabores

 - Vista do Rei – Caldeira das Sete Cidades Trail (c7.7kms, c.
 2hrs, rated: easy)